georgestafilidis/TidyFedora/README.md

 <h3 align="center">🤝 Suggestions and Contributions</h3>
 <p align="center">Have recommendations or notice issues?
 Open an issue!
-If you know of pre-installed apps, add-ons, or services that can be safely removed or disabled, please share—they help improve this guide.</p>
+If you know of pre-installed apps, add-ons, or services that can be safely removed or disabled, please share - they help improve this guide.</p>

 ---